-All other leases are regarded as operating leases.
+Leases are regarded as operating leases.
 Payments in connection with operating leases and other lease agreements are recognised in the income statement for the term of the contract.
 The company's total liabilities concerning operating leases and lease agreements are recognised under contingencies, etc.